NgoHoangNhatMinh/tp/docs/UserGuide.md

 * a-add p/John Doe d/Dr Wee dt/2025-11-11 14:00 note/Fp
 * a-add p/Betsy Crowe d/Dr Tan dt/2025-12-01 09:30 note/Annual check-up

+### Viewing appointments: `a-view`

+Displays all appointments scheduled for a specific patient, optionally filtered by a date range.

+Format: `a-view p/<patient_name> [from/<YYYY-MM-DD>] [to/<YYYY-MM-DD>]`

+* Shows all appointments associated with the specified patient.
+* Optional to include a from and/or to date to filter appointments within a specific date range.
+* If no date range is provided, all appointments for the patient will be shown.
+* The patient must already exist in the address book.

+Examples:
+* `a-view p/John Doe` Displays all appointments for John Doe.
+* `a-view p/John Doe from/2025-01-01 to/2025-12-31`Displays all appointments for John Doe scheduled
+* between 1 January 2025 and 31 December 2025

 ### Delete patient appointments: `a-delete`

 Delete all patient appointments from address book.